USGS-CMG/stglib/doc/rsk.rst

 Run DIWASP (within MATLAB) to produce wave statistics (see ``scripts/rundiwasp.m`` for an example run script).
 DIWASP must be run within MATLAB.

-Incorporate the DIWASP statistics into an EPIC-compliant netCDF file with .nc extension using ``runrsknc2diwasp.py``.
+Incorporate the DIWASP statistics into an CF-compliant netCDF file with .nc extension using ``runrsknc2diwasp.py``.

 runrsknc2diwasp.py
 ~~~~~~~~~~~~~~~~~~